MORMON CHURCH SEXUAL ABUSE

 MORMON SEXUAL ABUSE BACKGROUND

-Over the years, hundreds of men, women, and youth have stepped forward, stating that they were victims of sexual abuse as a minor, and the elders in the Mormon Church they trusted with their story did nothing to contact authorities, confront the predator, or do anything beneficial for the victim.
+Over the years, hundreds of men, women, and youth have stepped forward, claiming that they were victims of sexual abuse as a minor, and the elders in the Mormon Church they trusted with their story did nothing to contact authorities, confront the predator, or do anything beneficial for the victim.
 All the Church's efforts were in preserving the reputation of the Mormon Church.

 Bishops, or nonprofessional clerics, are the main people church members report to in their ward.
 They oversee the spiritual well-being of their followers and guide them how to act in terms of the teachings of Mormonism.
 Often, crimes within the Church get reported to them, not local law enforcement.